cmtkdot/xdelo-app/docs/formatPostgresArray.md

 ## Integration with PostgreSQL Functions

-This function is used primarily when passing data to the PostgreSQL function `upsert_media_message`, specifically for the `p_old_analyzed_content` parameter which expects a `jsonb[]` type.
+This function is used primarily when passing data to the PostgreSQL function `upsert_media_message`, specifically for the `p_old_analyzed_content` parameter which expects a `JSONB` type.
 Without proper formatting, you may encounter the error:

 ```
 malformed array literal: "[]"